0premthecoder/Class11/Physics/Chapter1Unit&Measurement/README.md

 |Amount of Substance| mole|`mol`|
 |Luminous Intensity| candela | `cd`|

+**Derived Units**: The unit of all Other Quantities can be expressed as combination of the base units it is derived from fundamental unit

 ## Significant Figures

 **Definition**: The Reliable Digits plus the first uncertain digit are known as significant figures Significant figures are used to round a number to the level of importance in the details that is most useful.